Insulate Britain campaigners released from prison

 Speaking to media after leaving, she said: “This is amazing.
 This is a beautiful day.
 It is lovely to have the sun on me – I’ve not had it on me for a few weeks.”

-She read from a statement outside prison, which said: “Whilst we have been in prison, families in Britain have been told to expect a 50% increase in their energy bills.
+She read from a statement outside prison, which said: “Whilst we have been in prison, families in Britain have been told to expect a 50 percent increase in their energy bills.
 This is a disgrace.

 “We know that millions of households in the UK already struggle in fuel poverty, with many thousands of people dying cold, lonely deaths every year because they cannot afford to heat their homes.”

-Smart, along with nine others, was jailed last year for breaching a Government injunction preventing the campaigning group from protesting on the roads.
+Ms Smart, along with nine others, was jailed last year for breaching a government injunction preventing the campaigning group from protesting on the roads.

 Dr Diana Warner, a retired GP, was also released from the same prison.